dstackai/dstack/docs/docs/deployment/hf-spaces.md

 ### Visibility

 Ensure that the visibility of the space is set to `Public`.
-This is a requirement for the `dstack` CLI to access the Hub server APIs.
-Rest assured, the Hub server has its own authentication system and will only allow registered users to access it.
+This is a requirement for the `dstack` CLI to access the `dstack` server APIs.
+Rest assured, the server has its own authentication system and will only allow registered users to access it.

 ### Secrets